 How to calculate property taxes in Illinois

 To estimate property taxes in Illinois, multiply the home value by the local property tax rate.
-This page applies the state average effective rate of 2.07%, so a property valued at $500,000 would have an estimated annual property tax of $10,350.
+This page applies the state average effective owner-occupied rate of 1.88%, so a home valued at $500,000 produces a baseline annual estimate of $9,400.

 Illinois has some of the highest effective property tax rates in the nation, driven largely by local school and county levies.